Singapore Pharmacy Licensing for International Pharmacists

 • Selected for employment as a pharmacist in Singapore at an SPC-approved hospital, institution, or pharmacy practice.

-• Successfully passed the competency and forensic examinations prescribed by SPC.
+• Successfully passed the competency and forensic examinations prescribed by the SPC.

 Pre-registration Pharmacy Training

-Following are a few pre-registration training completion conditions provided by the Singapore Pharmacy Council
+The following are a few training completion conditions provided by the Singapore Pharmacy Council:

-• Attain minimum competency per the Singapore Pharmacy Council (SPC) Competency Standards Framework.
+• Attain minimum competency as per the Singapore Pharmacy Council (SPC) Competency Standards Framework.

-Foreign pharmacists looking to work in Singapore is willing to work in Singapore should comply with the requirements set by the Singapore Pharmacist Council (SPC) which includes
+Foreign pharmacists looking to work in Singapore should comply with the requirements set by the Singapore Pharmacy Council (SPC), which include:

-• Candidates applying must obtain a Pharmacy degree from these universities only.
+• Candidates applying must obtain a pharmacy degree from specific universities.
 In short, they are only accepting students from Australia, Canada, Malaysia, the United States of America, Ireland, and New Zealand.

-• Candidate must have a job offer letter to initiate a procedure of registration.
-That job offer letter must be with SPC-approved training centres only.
-Full list of SPC-approved training centres.
+• Candidates must have a job offer letter to initiate the registration procedure.
+That job offer letter must be from SPC-approved training centers only.
+A full list of SPC-approved training centers is available.

-• Original Letter of Good Standing will be submitted directly from the foreign registration authority of the country of originality of the candidate
+An original Letter of Good Standing issued directly by the foreign registration authority in the candidate’s country of origin, confirming the individual’s professional status.

-• Registration certificate with accepted foreign registration authority
+• Registration certificate with an accepted foreign registration authority

-• Pharmacist registration evidence status with accepted foreign authority.
+• Pharmacist registration evidence/status with an accepted foreign authority

 • Degree scroll or basic pharmacy qualification

-• Job offer letter for pre-registration training position from an SPC-approved training institution.
+• Job offer letter for a pre-registration training position from an SPC-approved training institution

-• Testimonials which will be original.
-These should not date back more than 6 months from the date of application from at least last 2 employers.
+• Original testimonials.
+These should not be dated more than 6 months before the date of application and must come from at least the last two employers

-• Curriculum Vitae (original) mentioning all relevant education details and work experience details
+• Original curriculum vitae, mentioning all relevant education and work experience details

-• Duly signed Pre-Req application form by the preceptor and pharmacy manager
+• Duly signed pre-registration application form by the preceptor and pharmacy manager

 • English proficiency evidence.
-This requirement is only for those candidates who studied pharmacy other than UK, USA, Canada, Australia, and New Zealand.
+This requirement is only for candidates who studied pharmacy outside the UK, USA, Canada, Australia, and New Zealand

 Pre-Registration Appointment